Wayne Clark (cricketer)

-Wayne Maxwell Clark (born 19 September 1953) is a former Australian cricketer who played in 10 Test matches and two One Day Internationals between 1977 and 1979.
+Wayne Maxwell Clark (born 19 September 1953) is a former Australian cricketer who played in 10 Test matches and two One Day Internationals from 1977 to 1979.

 Playing career

-Clark made his first class debut in 1974–75 and replaced Mick Malone for a game in 1975–76.
+Born in Perth, Western Australia, Clark made his first-class debut for Western Australia in 1974–75 and replaced fellow fast bowler Mick Malone for a game in 1975–76.
 However he was not a regular member of the West Australian team until 1976–77 when he took 25 wickets at 26.96.

-In his first eight first class games he took 30 wickets at an average of 28.
-He was part of the WA attack who defeated Queensland in a Gillette Cup semi-final, defending 77.
+In his first eight first class games Clark took 30 wickets at an average of 28.
+He was part of the West Australian attack who defeated Queensland in a Gillette Cup semi-final, defending 77.